vohuynhquangnguyen/vohuynhquangnguyen.github.io/_posts/2023-08-25-graph-chart-table-diagram-map-intro.md

   * Any notable similarities or differences between data sets.
   * Any other key observations that can be made from the graph.

-By including these two elements in your introduction, you can provide your reader with a clear and concise overview of the graph and its key features.
 Note that no statistical information about the graph (i.e. numbers, percentages, figures, etc.) is mentioned.

-# Làm sao để viết phần Mở Bài (How to write the introduction)
+## How to write the introduction
 1. In the first part of the introduction (**What type of graph are we describing?**), we typically paraphrase the description of the graph provided by the question.
 2. In the second part of the introduction (**What is the overview of this graph?**), we provide a high-level summary of the main trends or patterns observed in the graph.
 To do this effectively, we should:
   * Begin our sentences with appropriate phrases that indicate we are providing an overview, such as ``Overall``, or ``In general``;